Diptendu Pramanick: Nepal visit

+The visit was a collaborative effort with the Nepal Motion Picture Association and was instrumental in discussing film distribution, technical exchange, and the screening of Indian films in Nepal — a foundation that continues to support the industry today.

 Twilight years

 In the early 1970s, he was still getting nominated to committees, representing the Cinema trade for their infrastructural and legal issues, including the significant 1967–68 and the 1973–74 Parliamentary Estimates Committee.

 The elaborate reports of the 1968 and 1973 Committees raised issues about institutional finances, cess based state funding of cinema, creating a generation of ‘low-budget’ stars to counter the lopsided economics of a star-heavy industry and censorship reforms.
 In that sense the report anticipated the birth of a generation of stars from the state-driven FTII in the Naseeruddin Shah and Smita Patil era.

 Legacy

 Children from many underprivileged families of Dahuka, a remote village in Bardhaman district, receive school books from the Diptendu Pramanick Book fund every year, during a ceremony held on the occasion of the Saraswati Puja.

 The apex body of film distributors and producers (EIMPA) continues to help the industry facing the challenges of corporatisation, censorship, piracy and "multiplexes".